The original article written two months ago – still very relevant.

-a bare minimum, flight attendants are given hospital-grade face masks and gloves and are urged to cut contact with passengers to minimum
+a bare minimum, flight attendants are given hospital-grade face masks and gloves and are urged to cut contact with passengers to a minimum.passengers to minimum

 If you have entertained becoming a flight attendant-steward-stewardess-cabin crew – whatever you chose to call those of us who look after passengers on the plane – you need to ask yourself how much you really want that job, and are you willing to take the risks.